What is DAST, and How Can It Help You with Web Security?

 It’s best to use DAST before any serious production problems occur because the sooner you find vulnerabilities in your apps, the easier they are to fix.

 DAST scanning is a manual process requiring an expert to use specialised software, probing your web applications for vulnerabilities.

-This is different from SAST testing, where the application’s source code needs to be modified before you can scan it.
+This differs from SAST testing, where the application’s source code needs to be modified before you can scan it.

-DAST scans can take hours to days depending on how many requests and responses an app generates and network latency between a scanner and server hosting that application.
+Depending on how many requests and responses an app generates, DAST scans can take hours to days and network latency between a scanner and server hosting that application.

 In general, though, most web applications with fewer than 100 pages will only take a few hours or less for scanning services to complete their analysis of each page/function within those pages.

 This assumes no issues were found during testing – if security flaws are located, this process could last much longer due to the time needed for remediation work developers and QA testers.